 One of the biggest problems with letting your generator sit unused for extended periods is fuel varnishing.
 Ideally, the fuel should be used or replenished every month.
 Fuel varnishing is a gooey residue that will clog the carburetor and fuel pump.
 Varnishing happens fast and it’s noticeable in generator motors because they are relatively small.
 A little varnishing in your car motor would probably never be noticed.
 The effects of varnishing might be generator surge where the motor accelerates and decelerates.
 This can actually cause surges in electrical voltage output.
 So if you’re not able to cycle the fuel as often as you should, there are additives that you can buy that will help prevent varnishing.
 They are relatively inexpensive and they will save you from a lot of trouble and expense if used as directed.

-If you install an RV generator, you will need to control the electrical loads so as not to overload the generator.
+If you install a generator, you will need to control the electrical loads so as not to overload the generator.
 If you have done your homework and accounted for all of your electrical use, you will have properly sized your generator.
 Even so, there are a couple of events that occur that you need to be aware of.
 When your air conditioner(s) start up, they draw three to four times the wattage they consume during normal operation.
 If you have too many other electrical appliances running when the AC units try to start, it can prevent them from starting altogether.
 A generator can also experience problems when battery chargers engage drawing lots of electricity.
 Fortunately, battery charge rates can be adjusted to help alleviate this issue.